 Both knowledge dimensions (Conceptual and Metacognitive) have been described previously, as have the processes of differentiating and critiquing.
 We will now present the cognitive process category of Create and process of generating.
 Create is the most complex cognitive process category as it "involves putting elements together to form a coherent or functional whole."
 (Anderson et al., 2001 p.
 84) Anderson et al describe how "[o]bjectives classified as Create have students make a new product by mentally reorganizing some elements or parts into a pattern or structure not clearly presented before" and that "[t]he processes involved in Create are generally coordinated with the student's previous learning experiences."

 (2001 pp. 84-85) Important to the understanding of this category and the three associated processes, Anderson et al. offer the following description: "[t]he creative process can be broken down into three phases: problem representation, in which a student attempts to understand the task and generate possible solutions; solution planning, in which a student examines the possibilities and devises a workable plan; and solution execution, in which a student successfully carries out the plan."
 (2001 p.85) As such, the three cognitive processes of Create are: generating, planning, and producing (Anderson et al., 2001).
 The process of generating is the focus of this reflection criterion.
 Anderson et al. describe that "[g]enerating involves representing the problem and arriving at alternatives or hypothesises that meet certain criteria."
 (2001 p.
 86)

-Connecting this description to reflection, the student will be able to distinguish the issue being addressed, provide alternative responses to addressing the issue, and judge the expected outcome(s) based on personal criteria and standards.
+Connecting this description to reflection, the student will be able to differentiate and distinguish the issue being addressed, generate an alternative response that meets personal criteria, and critique or judge the possible outcome of the response.